Pain is inevitable — it’s part of being human. But by practicing acceptance we can avoid some needless suffering.

 “Acceptance is simply about whether or not you want to continue spending so much time and energy experiencing all of these painful emotions about a situation,” she writes.

 Forgiveness is optional, according to Van Dijk.
 But acceptance is necessary for moving forward.

 Acceptance also doesn’t mean giving up or being passive about a situation.
-For instance, Van Dijk shares the example of a woman who was dating a man who didn’t want to get married or have kids.
-However, she did.
+For instance, Van Dijk shares the example of a woman who wanted to have kids, but her partner did not.
 She was hoping that he’d change his mind.
 After two years together, she realized that she had to accept the reality of her partner’s decision.
-And she had to decide whether to stay in the relationship or find someone who wanted the same things.
+And she had to decide whether to stay in the relationship or find someone who wanted the same things she did.

 As Van Dijk writes, “We can’t act to change things until we recognize them as they really are.”